Skip to content

 • Team Allocation (20%): A total of 20% of the coins were allocated to the team, with 15% released over 5 years to incentivize long-term commitment and 5% provided upfront as a reward for their early contributions to the project.

-• DAO (35%): A quarter of the total supply was reserved for the DAO, funding community-driven development, governance initiatives, and other projects beneficial to the Xian ecosystem.
+• DAO (35%): 35% of the total supply was allocated to the DAO, funding community-driven development, governance initiatives, and other projects beneficial to the Xian ecosystem.

 This distribution strategy ensures that the Xian project is supported by a diverse group of stakeholders, including the project team, its community, and investors, all of whom play a critical role in the platform's development and governance.